-Thomas Bohrer, one of the most accomplished American rowers in Olympic history and a 2010 National Rowing Hall of Fame inductee, returns for his seventh season as head coach of the Boston University men's crew program, continuing to transform the Terriers into elite program.
+Thomas Bohrer, one of the most accomplished American rowers in Olympic history and a 2010 National Rowing Hall of Fame inductee, will enter his eighth season with the Terriers in 2015-16, having helped BU become and remain a perennial national rowing power.

 In October 2014, the Terriers finished fourth among colleges in the Head of the Charles Regatta Championship Eights race.
 BU finished behind only Harvard, Cal and defending IRA National Champion Washington.
 The results put Boston University among the very best collegiate crews in the nation.